keras-team/keras-io/examples/vision/md/pointnet.md

 ### Build a model

-Each convolution and fully-connected layer (with exception for end layers) consits of Convolution / Dense -> Batch Normalization -> ReLU Activation.
+Each convolution and fully-connected layer (with exception for end layers) consists of Convolution / Dense -> Batch Normalization -> ReLU Activation.